Henley Women’s Regatta: a brief history

 During the early 1960s, the number of serious oarswomen in England probably numbered less than one thousand.
-Today, according to British Rowing estimates, women now account for more than 40 percent of the country’s active registered rowers.
+Today, according to British Rowing estimates, women now account for more than 45 per cent of the country’s active registered rowers.
 Various reasons can be cited for this remarkable increase, but a considerable part can be attributed to British Rowing (then the Amateur Rowing Association) taking full responsibility for women’s rowing in 1968 and providing increasing financial support for their international efforts.

 As the number of women rowers continued to increase during the 1980s, so did the standard of competition.
-During the National Championships of 1987, the Women’s National Coach, Rosie Mayglothling (who, as Rosie Clugston, had won the Invitation Double Sculls at Henley in 1982 with her partner, Astrid Ayling), suggested that the women should organise their own regatta on the Henley reach, preferably on a day shortly before the Royal Henley Regatta, so that college crews would be able to take part.
+During the National Championships of 1987, the women’s national coach, Rosie Mayglothling (who, as Rosie Clugston, had won the Invitation Double Sculls at Henley Royal Regatta in 1982 with her partner, Astrid Ayling), suggested that the women should organise their own regatta on the Henley reach, preferably on a day shortly before the Henley Royal Regatta, so that college crews would be able to take part.

 In order to make Remenham Farm (now known as Temple Island Meadows) the focal point of the regatta, the HWR committee decided to reverse the direction of the course.
-The inaugural regatta was to be rowed over a 2,000m course from the Regatta finish, down to the upstream end of Temple Island.
-Once this decision was made, the Stewards allowed HWR the use of certain facilities at the Regatta finish, including the Floating Stand, for aligning and starting purposes, and a raft for the boating area.
+The inaugural regatta was to be rowed over a 2,000m course from the Henley Royal finish, down to the upstream end of Temple Island.
+Once this decision was made, the Stewards allowed HWR the use of certain facilities at the regatta finish, including the floating stand, for aligning and starting purposes, and a raft for the boating area.